grantbow/fit/README.md

 demo from 2016, see [driusan's talk](https://www.youtube.com/watch?v=ysgMlGHtDMo) at the first GolangMontreal.org conference, GoMTL-01.
 The program and storage system have had additions while trying to remain backward compatible.
 See the [FAQ.md](FAQ.md) for more information.

+Engineers know that there is more to code than the source itself.
+For some this is enough context.
+For most people new to a code base context is extremely helpful.
+Refactoring history, code reviews and notes can be important to grok the code.
+These may originate from research after a user reported problems or may arise while coding.

 ## Next Steps